Focinfi/apifaker/README.md

 `apifaker` can help you start a json api server in a fast way

-If you would like to start a simple result json api server for testing front-end, apifaker could be a on your hand.
+If you would like to start a simple json api server for testing front-end, apifaker could be a on your hand.

 No need of database, just create some json file, and write two line codes, then, everthing is done, you can start implementing the happy(hope so) front-end features.